Cayman Islands - KY - CYM - CAY - Central America and the Caribbean

 Background

-The Cayman Islands were colonized from Jamaica by the British during the 18th and 19th centuries and were administered by Jamaica after 1863.
+The British colonized the Cayman Islands during the 18th and 19th centuries, and Jamaica -- also a British colony at the time -- administered the islands after 1863.
 In 1959, the islands became a territory within the Federation of the West Indies.
 When the Federation dissolved in 1962, the Cayman Islands chose to remain a British dependency.
 The territory has transformed itself into a significant offshore financial center.

 Environment - current issues